 There’s one more thing I need to tell you about this set… it’s in the Sale-a-bration catalog.
 So what does that mean?
 It means the only way to get it is to buy $50 worth of Stampin’ Up! products.
 Then you can have it for free.
 Not a bad deal, especially since my sister donates 20% of every order to foster kids.
 If you’re just not into Stampin’ Up!, then be patient.
 This trend is just getting started, so I’m sure there will be more products like it in the near future.

-Note: If you are reading this post in an email, you’ll need to click on the post title above (“Wednesday’s Card”) to go to my blog and play the video.
+Note: If you are reading this post in an email, go to my blog to view the video.